patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 All tests ran successfully.

 ## Credits
-I was inspired by how [turbits]((https://github.com/turbits/essex-m2a2/tree/main) organised the file folders in his Github.
+A big thank you to [Cameron Simpson](https://discuss.python.org/u/cameron/summary) from discuss.python.org(https://discuss.python.org/) who guided me through the development of the code.
-[Cameron Simpson]((https://discuss.python.org/u/cameron/summary) from discuss.python.org(https://discuss.python.org/) guided me through the development of the code.
+I was inspired by how [turbits](https://github.com/turbits/essex-m2a2/tree/main) organised the file folders in his Github.